2008 United States House of Representatives elections in New Jersey

 The 2008 congressional elections in New Jersey were held on November 4, 2008 to determine who would represent the state of New Jersey in the United States House of Representatives.
 New Jersey has thirteen seats in the House, apportioned according to the 2000 United States census.
-Representatives are elected for two-year terms; those elected serve din the 111th Congress from January 4, 2009 until January 3, 2011.
+Representatives are elected for two-year terms; those elected served in the 111th Congress from January 4, 2009 until January 3, 2011.
 The election coincided with the 2008 U.S. presidential election.

 The statewide party primary elections were held June 3, 2008.
 District 3 was the only seat which changed party (from open Republican to Democratic), although CQ Politics had forecasted districts 3, 5 and 7 to be at some risk for the incumbent party.
-This is the last time that any district saw one party run uncontested, in this case, the 10th.
+This is the last time that any district saw one party run uncontested (in this case, the 10th) until 2026.